drush211/Speedruns/Games/Dragon_Warrior/Guides/Any%_Lvl_18.md

     * Strength Seed (if you roll a 1 reset and try again)
     * Equip - Clothing
   * Leave Kol and head West.
 You should get to Level 4 before crossing the bridge.

-## Choker (Split 2)

-  * After crossing the bridge fight a couple of fights using Fireball, and then head to Kol (North).
+After crossing the bridge fight a couple of fights using Fireball, and then head to Kol (North).
   * Item Shop (Top Left)
     * Max out on herbs, and buy torches until you have 2.
   * Head to the Western Cave.